 Introduces students to a variety of regional and world foods.
 This lecture and laboratory course examines local cooking methods, culinary specialties, and indigenous ingredients and products.
 Students develop weekly presentations identifying cultural, topographical, and social circumstances that have created diverse regional cuisines.
 This course also outlines advanced charcuterie and garde manger techniques.
 A class project that involves conceptualizing, preparing and executing an eight-course served dinner is included.
 Students must have an approved uniform and designated knife kit.
 A course fee is required.
 Enrollment is restricted to students in the Baking and Pastry Arts Certificate and the Culinary Arts AAS and Certificate programs.
-Majors must maintain their enrollment in CULI 153 and 206 throughout the duration of the semester.
-Prerequisite: CULI 143 and 205 with grades of C or higher.
+Prerequisite: CULI 143 with grade of C or higher.

-CULI 205 - Restaurant Operations I 2:0:12
+CULI 205 - Restaurant Operations I